bishnarender/google-isolated-sign-language-recognition/README.md

 -----

-<b>For this project, detailed description and files will be uploaded till 10th June, 2023.</b>
+<b>For this project, detailed description and remaining files will be uploaded till 10th June, 2023.</b>